islamicity24/AmazonCity/Mod 14/Guided Lab.md

-Select the name of the source bucket that you created in the US East (Ohio) Region.
+9. Select the name of the source bucket that you created in the US East (Ohio) Region.

-Select the Management tab and under Replication rules select Create replication rule
+10. Select the Management tab and under Replication rules select Create replication rule

-Configure the Replication rule:
+11. Configure the Replication rule:

-Replication rule name: crr-full-bucket
+ - **Replication rule name**: crr-full-bucket

-Status Enabled
+ - **Status** Enabled

-Source bucket:
+ - **Source bucket**:

-For Choose a rule scope, select  Apply to all objects in the bucket
+  - For Choose a rule scope, select  Apply to all objects in the bucket

-Destination:
+ - **Destination**:

- Choose a bucket in this account
+  - Choose a bucket in this account

-Choose Browse S3 and select the bucket you created in the US West (Oregon) Region.
+  - Choose `Browse S3` and select the bucket you created in the US West (Oregon) Region.

-Select Choose path
+  - Select `Choose path`

-IAM role: S3-CRR-Role
+  - **IAM role**: S3-CRR-Role

-Note:  To find the AWS Identity and Access Management (IAM) role, in the search box, enter: S3-CRR (This role was pre-created with the required permissions for this lab)
+   - Note:  To find the AWS Identity and Access Management (IAM) role, in the search box, enter: S3-CRR (This role was pre-created with the required permissions for this lab)

-Choose Save.
+12. Choose Save.
 When prompted, if you want to replicate existing objects, choose No, and then choose Submit

-Note: there are no objects currently in the bucket, so the answer will have no effect in this case.
+**Note**: there are no objects currently in the bucket, so the answer will have no effect in this case.

-Return to and select the link to the bucket you created in the US East (Ohio) Region.
+13. Return to and select the link to the bucket you created in the US East (Ohio) Region.

-Choose Upload to upload a file from your local computer to the bucket.
+14. Choose Upload to upload a file from your local computer to the bucket.

 For this lab, use a small file that does not contain sensitive information, such as a blank text file.

-Choose Add files, locate and open the file, then choose Upload
+15. Choose Add files, locate and open the file, then choose Upload

-Wait for the file to upload, then choose Close.
+16. Wait for the file to upload, then choose Close.
 Return to the bucket you created in the US West (Oregon) Region.

 The file that you uploaded should also now have been copied to this bucket.